 Pour our sea of custard in a big bowl and put the meringue islands on top.
 Then, with the 3/4 cup of sugar and the tablespoons of water, make some caramel.
 If you are really into caramel, then double that.
 You want a golden-colored but still quite liquid caramel so that you can pour it all over your precious islands:

 Let it cool a few hours, et voilà!

-I said before that no one is an island.
+I know I said before that no one is an island.
 But, actually, we all are.
-We are little islands with our ups and downs and strengths and weaknesses, and it gets hard to find a compatible island with a whole other set of ups and downs and strengths and weaknesses.
+We are little islands with our ups and downs and strengths and weaknesses, and it gets hard to find a compatible island with a whole other set of ups and downs and strengths and weaknesses to build an archipelago with.
 The good thing is that we all share the same ocean anyway and, sometimes, even under the most unexpected circumstances, sweet caramel gets poured all over us.

 What an awful metaphor, you guys.
 Please forgive me: it’s Valentine’s Day and my brain feels all mushy.
 But tell me, have you found your nomadic love yet?